MichaelWerner/Python/README.md

-This is my collection of Python scripts.
+This is my collection of Python scripts.<br>
 You may find them useful or helpful or both.